 Eleanor M. Perfetto, PhD, MS

-Eleanor M. Perfetto, PhD, MS, was named Senior Vice President of Strategic Initiatives for the National Health Council in July of 2015.
-Her policy work and research primarily focus on patient engagement in health care including comparative effectiveness and patient centered-outcomes research (CER-PCOR); medical product development; patient-reported outcome selection and development; health care quality; and value assessment.
-Dr. Perfetto also holds a part-time faculty appointment at the University of Maryland, Baltimore School of Pharmacy where she is Professor of Pharmaceutical Health Service Research.
+Eleanor M. Perfetto was named Senior Vice President of Strategic Initiatives for the National Health Council (NHC) in July of 2015 and promoted to Executive Vice President in January 2019.
+Dr. Perfetto also holds a part-time faculty appointment at the University of Maryland School of Pharmacy where she is Professor of Pharmaceutical Health Service Research.
+Her research and policy work primarily focuses on patient engagement in health care, including comparative effectiveness and patient centered-outcomes research (CER-PCOR); medical product development; patient-reported outcome selection and development; value assessment; and health care quality.

-Dr. Perfetto serves as a peer reviewer for journals, the Patient-Centered Outcomes Research Institute, government granting agencies, and pharmacy professional organizations.
-She has spoken at many national and international conferences on patient-focused drug development, comparative effectiveness and patient-centered outcomes research, healthcare quality, and related policy and regulatory topics.
+Dr. Perfetto has served as an Assistant Editor for the Journal of Managed Care and Specialty Pharmacy and serves as a peer reviewer for journals, the Patient-Centered Outcomes Research Institute, government granting agencies, and pharmacy professional organizations.
+She has spoken at many national and international conferences on patient-focused drug development, CER-PCOR, value assessment, healthcare quality, and related policy and regulatory topics.
 She has contributed book chapters, published in professional journals, and presented at numerous scientific meetings.
-In 2009, Dr. Perfetto received the Distinguished Alumni award from the University of Rhode Island.
+In 2009, she received the Distinguished Alumni Award from the University of Rhode Island.

-As a caregiver for a spouse who suffered from dementia due to chronic traumatic encephalopathy, Dr. Perfetto is an advocate for patients with head-trauma-related dementias and their families.
+As a caregiver for a spouse who suffered from dementia due to chronic traumatic encephalopathy, Dr. Perfetto is a recognized advocate for patients with head-trauma-related dementia and their families.
 In May 2007, she received the Alzheimer’s Association New York City Chapter Advocacy Leadership Award.
 In 2010, she received the Alzheimer’s Association National Capital Area Chapter Award for Advocacy & Awareness.
-And in 2012, she received the Legacy Award from the Concussion Legacy Foundation, for which she is past board member and president.
+In 2012, she received the Legacy Award from the Concussion Legacy Foundation, for which she is past board president and member.